tableau/webhooks-docs/README.md

 to events that happen in Tableau.
 For example, you could use webhooks to send an SMS or Slack notification any time a datasource refresh fails, or fire off a confetti cannon when a new workbook is created.
-For the initial release of this developer preview, webhooks are supported for a selected set of [datasource and workbook events](#events).
+For the initial release, webhooks are supported for a selected set of [datasource and workbook events](#events).

 You configure each webhook to subscribe to an event in Tableau.
 Then,